ocj137/Projects-Indeed-scrapy/README.md

 # Projects-Indeed-scrapy

-So We will use 2 groups for this project
+We will use 2 groups for this project

 Group 1 is in San Francisco